prathameshp107/ClinLabOps/NOTIFICATION_SYSTEM.md

 3. Unread notifications are highlighted and counted on the bell icon
 4. Users can mark individual notifications as read or delete them
 5. Users can mark all notifications as read with a single action

+### Enhanced UI Features
+1. **Search Functionality**: Users can search notifications by title or message content
+2. **Category Filtering**: Notifications can be filtered by category (task, project, experiment, etc.)
+3. **Read Status Filtering**: Notifications can be filtered by read/unread status
+4. **Expandable Notifications**: Clicking on a notification expands it to show full details and metadata
+5. **Priority Indicators**: Visual indicators show the priority level of each notification
+6. **Sender Information**: Shows who sent the notification when applicable
+7. **Detailed Timestamps**: Hover over timestamps to see full date and time
+8. **Action Buttons**: Navigate to related content directly from notifications

 ### Notification Types
 - **Success**: Green checkmark icon (e.g., task created, project completed)